Mistra-C2B2/llw-system-analysis/README.md

 compound nodes so related topics are grouped together.
 Nodes are automatically arranged using Cytoscape's force-directed `cose` layout so the network is easier to read.
+Nodes that are not connected to any edges are filtered out for a clearer view.

 ## Development with Vite